andrew-rothstein/andrew-rothstein.github.io/_pages/about.md

 ---
 {% include _links_library.md %}

 I am a biologist specializing in population genomics, disease ecology, and evolutionary biology.
 Currently, I am a postdoctoral scholar in the [Levy lab] at University of Washington, focused on enteric (food and waterborne) diseases using metagenomics and phylogenomic methods.
-Recent work focused leveraging genomics to mitigate emerging wildlife diseases and conservation of protected species.
+Recent work has focused on leveraging genomics to mitigate emerging wildlife diseases and conservation of protected species.
 For more information about my work, see [projects] and [publications].

 <center><img class="img-fluid" src="/assets/img/phlyogeny.png" width="400" height="auto"><center/>